takluyver/bash_kernel/README.rst

 A simple IPython kernel for bash

-This requires IPython 3, which is not yet released.
+This requires IPython 3, which has just been released.

 To test it, install with ``setup.py``, then::